 US Federal Student Loans (U.S. citizens only)

 Utrecht University and therefore UCR is certified for Federal Direct and Plus loan.
 This means you can apply for a federal loan while studying at UCR or Utrecht University.
-Click here for more information on Federal Direct Loans.
+You can find more information on Federal Direct Loans here.

 An excellent way to find out whether you qualify for any additional grants or scholarships is Nuffic's Grantfinder, which allows you to search for available grants and scholarships.